 - Visit downtown Jiufen (Old Street) – The district is known for its historic eateries, shops, and teahouses.
 It is the spot where tourists relive the past by trying local specialties and buying handicrafts and other trinkets.
-The area also offers breathtaking views of the Pacific Ocean the harbor at the shores.
+The area also offers breathtaking views of the Pacific Ocean and the harbor on the shores.

 How to go to Jinguashi?

 If you are directly going to Jinguashi, you’ll have to take any bus headed to Ruifang Station.
 There are buses at Ruifang Station going directly to Gold Ecological Park at Jinguashi.

 - Visit the Museum of Gold.
 Visitors learn the history of gold mining in Jinguashi under Japanese rule.
 The parts of the museum that most visitors are attracted to are the prison for the allied prisoners of war and the Benshan tunnel.
 At the Benshan Tunnel, travelers can go underground and experience the daily lives of miners working in harsh conditions.